zalyoung/gitlab-handbook/content/handbook/enterprise-data/platform/edw/index.md

 1. `WORKSPACE_`: This schema follows the [Ad-Hoc Data Development](/handbook/enterprise-data/data-development/#ad-hoc-data-development) process.
 This schema is where data modelers can experiment and prototype data solutions.
 The `WORKSPACE_` schema can also be used as a waypoint for models that need an EDM solution in the `COMMON_` schema.
 The `WORKSPACE_` should be selected for this and not the `SPECIFIC_` schema.

 1. `LEGACY_`: This schema is where data from our old modeling paradigm lives.
 The [Legacy Structure](/handbook/enterprise-data/platform/dbt-guide/#model-structure) is defined in the dbt guide.
+Legacy deprecation was a strategic priority for FY24 and FY25 with a focus on deprecating:
+    - Zuora
+    - Salesforce
+    - CustomerDot
+    - Snowplow
+    - GitLab.com
+legacy folders.
+As of 2024-10-23, we have made significant progress on the goal, with all critical analyses that use these 5 data sources running off the EDM.
+We still have 75+ non-critical gitlab.com legacy tables to migrate.
+Going forward, with the exception of the gitlab.com legacy tables, deprecation of legacy models will no longer be a strategic priority.
+Instead, we will use P3-Other bandwidth to create new EDM replacements and deprecate legacy models.
+We accept that for the foreseeable future, there will be a long tail of legacy models where the costs to deprecate are not justified by the benefits of deprecation, that will persist in the legacy folder.

 ## Enterprise Dimensional Model (COMMON Schema)